calimarkus/JDStatusBarNotification/README.md

 ## Changelog

+### 2.0.3

+New:

+- Added rubber-banding effect when panning down on notification (.pill style only)
+- Explicitly customizable ActivityIndicator color
+- Ability to disable Tap-To-Hold behavior
+- Added leftView Y offset (more positioning control)

+Fixes:

+- Fix broken `.canDismissDuringUserInteraction` - it can now be disabled again.
+- Fix failing animation on presentation calls during ongoing presentation
+- Fix progress bar sometimes not showing up

 ### 2.0.2

+New:

-- New: Prevent dismissal during user interaction (hold or pan), configurable.
+- Prevent dismissal during user interaction (hold or pan), configurable.
-- New: Use pill height as minimum pill width.
+- Use pill height as minimum pill width.

-- Breaking change: Remove `.centerWithTextUnlessSubtitleExists`, default to `.centerWithText`.
+Fixes:

 - Fix `.canSwipeToDismiss` - it can now be disabled again.

+Breaking Changes:

+- Remove `.centerWithTextUnlessSubtitleExists`, default to `.centerWithText`.

 ### 2.0.1